 Working hours and salary

-You will normally work from 8am to 5pm Monday to Friday; however, you may be able to work overtime in the evenings and at weekends.
+Typical hours may be 8am to 5pm Monday to Friday, however you may be able to work overtime in the evenings and at weekends.
 You will usually work indoors in workshops or body shops and you will be expected to wear safety clothing when using specialised equipment and carrying out certain tasks.
 As an apprentice paint technician you will earn at least the apprentice national minimum wage Once you are qualified you may expect to earn £19,000 or more and an experienced paint technician can earn over £30,000

 Paint technician apprentices will work toward their level 2 qualifications and will then progress to level 3.
 The level 2 will take 18 months and the level 3 a further 12 months.
 Once qualified at level 3 there are opportunities to gain further experience through paint manufacturer courses and to progress into management positions for those who demonstrate that potential.